-$$acfSpec{antl}(freq) = FFT(acf{antl}(lag))$$ (7)
+$$acfSpec{antI}(freq) = FT(acf{antI}(lag)) - eff$$ (7)

-$$ccfSpec{antI,antJ}(freq) = FFT(ccf{antI,antJ}(lag))$$ (8)
+$$ccfSpec{antI,antJ}(freq) = FT(ccf{antI,antJ}(lag))$$ (8)

-Different transform implementations can have different normalizations, so we will specify a transform such that the average of all the spectral elements equals the input zero lag value.
-Note that for the autocorrelation functions this average is unity.
+The eff factor in (7) represents the white noise contribution from the quantization noise and has a level equal to the correlator efficiency.
+This efficiency is a function of the rms signal level with respect to the quantization levels.
+Different Fourier transform implementations can have different normalizations, so we will specify a transform such that the average of all the spectral elements equals the input zero lag value.
+Note that for the autocorrelation functions this average is forced to unity.
 While the crosscorrelation spectral values will never exceed unity, the autocorrelation spectral values may be as large as the number of channels for the aberrant case where all the power is in one channel.

-The crosscorrelation functions are now normalized so that the value in each spectral channel represents the fractional correlation of the power in that channel.
+The crosscorrelation functions are next normalized so that the value in each spectral channel represents the fractional correlation of the power in that channel.